The Complete Guide to Website Project Management

 2. Integrate your website management toolstack

-• Design tools: Figma or Adobe Creative Cloud
+- Design tools: Figma or Adobe Creative Cloud

-• Cloud storage providers: Google Drive, Dropbox, OneDrive, Notion, Miro
+- Cloud storage providers: Google Drive, Dropbox, OneDrive, Notion, Miro

-• Meetings & Video: Zoom, Google Meet and Loom
+- Meetings & Video: Zoom, Google Meet and Loom

 Design tools

-Searching for the correct page, sharing links and juggling different platforms can quickly affect your productivity.
 We integrate our design folders to the Files mini-app of every space so work can be streamlined.
 It also allows anyone in the team can quickly find and access design files.

 Cloud storage providers

 Just like Figma and Adobe, the integration of Google Drive, Dropbox, OneDrive, Miro and Notion only requires a few simple steps.
-Select the Files mini-app, pick your tool, authenticate and select the folders you want to add to the space in question.
+Select the Files mini-app, pick your provider, authenticate and select the folders you want to add to the space in question.

 Meetings & video